-For more information about configuration channels, see Client-configuration > Configuration management.
+For more information about configuration channels, see Client-configuration > Configurationmanagement.

-1.2.2.23.1.
+2.3.9.1.1.
 Creating Recurring Actions

-To create new schedules, click the [Create] icon on the top right corner.
-Choose a supported action type, give your recurring schedule a name, select a time and day for it to recur, and click [Create] Schedule].
-Toggle the [Test mode] switch to test the highstate before you apply it.
+To create new schedules, click the Create icon on the top right corner.
+Choose a supported action type, give your recurring schedule a name, select a time and day for it to recur, and click Create Schedule.
+Toggle the Test mode switch to test the highstate before you apply it.

-1.2.2.23.2.
+2.3.9.1.2.
 Recurring Action Details

 View the details about an action from the action list.
-In the Actions column, click the [Details] icon for the action you are interested in.
+In the Actions column, click the Details icon for the action you are interested in.

-1.2.2.23.3.
+2.3.9.1.3.
 Disabling Recurring Actions